Image: NAC_2016-01-27T16.20.08.963Z_ID10_1397549000_F22; Credit: ESA/Rosetta/MPS for OSIRIS Team MPS/UPD/LAM/IAA/SSO/INTA/UPM/DASP/IDA

-In recent years I have focussed my research on building a self consistent simulation pipeline to model the gas and dust emission from cometary nuclei taking into account the relevant physical processes within the inner comae (~ tens of kilometres above the cometary surface).
+In recent years I have focussed my research on building a self-consistent simulation pipeline to model the gas and dust emission from cometary nuclei taking into account the relevant physical processes within the inner comae (~ tens of kilometres above the cometary surface).
 Although the described methods can be applied to any comet we have focussed on understanding multi-instrument results from the European Space Agency’s (ESA) Rosetta mission to comet 67P/Churyumov–Gerasimenko (hereafter 67P).
-The first results of this work have been published in Marschall et al. (2016) and Marschall et al. (2017).
-On this page you can find a brief overview of the different steps involved in our modelling pipeline.
+The results using this modelling approach have been published in Marschall et al. (2016), Marschall et al. (2017), Gerig et al. (2018), Marschall et al. (2020a), and Marschall et al. (2020b).
+On this page, you can find a brief overview of the different steps involved in our modelling pipeline.

 1. THE SHAPE MODEL

 The starting point of all our simulations is a shape model of the comet.
 We can use arbitrary shapes as input as long as the surface is closed.
 In the case of 67P, we use the SHAP7 model by Preusker et al. (2017) which is shown in the animation.
 These shape models are built of triangles, which we refer to as surface facets.
 The full resolution shape model of SHAP7 has more than 40 million facets which is far greater than we can use in our simulation due to computational costs.
 We thus use a reduced model with around 400’000 facets instead.